 Besides the aforementioned, it is important for employers to realise that it is generally prohibited to request medical tests, ask questions about the use of illegal narcotics (in spare time) and to process health data.
 In the Netherlands, drug or alcohol tests are regarded as medical tests and the related data as health data.

-Employers have to request permission form the UWV to terminate an employment contract on economic grounds or on the grounds of the employee's long-term illness (i.e., more than 104 weeks).
+Employers have to request permission from the UWV to terminate an employment contract on economic grounds or on the grounds of an employee's long-term illness (i.e., more than 104 weeks).